 Today’s consumers have many banking choices.
 A commercial bank may offer you or your business a savings and checking account, a mortgage, business and student loans and even investment advice.
 A savings and loan institution specializes in mortgage and home loans and may provide the same kinds of checking and savings accounts as a bank.
 A credit union is a not-for-profit financial institution with membership based on a common characteristic, such as place of employment.
 Depending on their size, credit unions generally offer the same products as banks and savings and loans.

-The Georgia Department of Law's Consumer Protection Division does not regulate the banking industry.
+The Georgia Attorney General's Consumer Protection Division does not regulate the banking industry.
 Complaints should be directed to the appropriate state or federal agency listed below.

 - If the complaint concerns a national bank (its name will contain the word “National” or will be followed by the initials “NA”), a federal savings and loan association or savings bank (its name contains the word “Federal” or is followed by the initials “FSB”), you should contact the Comptroller of the Currency.